|Expert interview coaching - 0430 972 578|

 Interview coaching can prepare you for the different types of questions you will face in your interview.
-Behavioural interview questions can be particularly challenging and an interview coach can help you to ensure you are using strong examples that serve to showcase your relevant strengths and capabilities.
+Behavioural interviews can be particularly challenging and an interview coach can help you to ensure you are using strong examples that serve to showcase your relevant strengths and capabilities.

 Additionally, I train hiring managers in the design and conduct of behavioural interviews - which tends to be regarded as best-practice interview technique across both public sector government departments and also the larger private sector corporations.
 So I understand what recruitment hiring managers are looking for.

 Please feel free to contact me with any questions on 0430 972 578 (I'm located in the eastern suburbs of Melbourne).
 The fee for a 75 minute online intensive coaching session is $198 (incl gst).

-The feedback should be balanced, in terms of both helping you to better appreciate your strengths, as well as guiding you in improving some responses that may nor be properly answering interview questions.
+The feedback should be balanced, in terms of both helping you to appreciate your strengths - and also helping you to improve some answers or examples that may not be working.

 Three different interview coaching case studies ....